-Section 30604(a) of the Coastal Act provides that the Commission shall issue a Coastal Development Permit only if the project will not prejudice the ability of the local government having jurisdiction to prepare a Local Coastal Program, which conforms to Chapter 3 policies of the Coastal Act.
 The preceding sections provide findings that the proposed projects will be in conformity with the provisions of Chapter 3 if certain conditions are incorporated into the projects and are accepted by the applicant.
 As conditioned, the proposed development will avoid or minimize adverse impacts and is found to be consistent with the applicable policies contained in Chapter 3.

+Further, as conditioned, the proposed development is consistent with the guidance policies and provisions of the approved LCP.
 The following special conditions are required to assure the project's consistency with Section 30604 of the Coastal Act:

-Special Conditions 1 through 7
+Special Conditions 1 through Eleven 11